 Can you fix a leaky pipe without a plumber?
 Well, yes, you can.
 The internet provides step-by-step tutorial articles and videos to almost every task you can think of.
 The real question when it comes to plumbing repair in Alexandria isn't whether you can, but whether it's a good idea.
 If you try to fix a leaky pipe yourself, you're assuming that nothing else is wrong with the plumbing system and that you'll be able to adequately repair the pipe without introducing new damage.

 Proper home maintenance guidelines say to call a plumber for professional diagnosis as soon as you find a leaky pipe.
-While it might seem like you're saving money by now paying for a professional diagnosis and repair of a leaky pipe, An early diagnosis of a larger system problem, or just one pipe that is about to buckle, can save you thousands of dollars in repairs if caught early.
+While it might seem like you're saving money by not paying for a professional diagnosis and repair of a leaky pipe, an early diagnosis of a larger system problem, or just one pipe that is about to buckle, can save you thousands of dollars in repairs if caught early.

 “911” Damage Control